-Hargis-Getsinger and her husband were not deterred by law enforcement, even though she claimed that "[p]olice were using percussion grenades, batons and tear gas even before the major pushing and shoving started.
+Getsinger and his wife were not deterred by law enforcement, even though, as his wife admitted on Facebook, she saw that "[p]olice were using percussion grenades, batons and tear gas even before the major pushing and shoving started.
 Inside they kept dropping tear gas inside the capital [sic]."
 Instead, the Getsingers stormed the Capitol and remained in it for almost 40 minutes.
+Getsinger also joined in false information on Facebook that the police aided Antifa during the riot.
+He also warned that, "[i]t ain't over."

-Hargis-Getsinger's failure to acknowledge the dangers and violence of January 6, 2021, her spreading of false information relating to the attack on the Capitol, warning on Facebook that "this ain't over", and her lack of remorse until the eve of sentencing underscore the need for specific deterrence in this case.
+Getsinger's failure to acknowledge the dangers and violence of January 6, 2021, his bragging about smoking marijuana in the Capitol, spreading of false information relating to the attack on the Capitol, and his lack of remorse until the eve of sentencing underscore the need for specific deterrence in this case.